Animal Crossing

 Gameplay screenshot at E3 2015

 Amiibo Festival is a virtual board game similar in style to the Mario Party series.[5]
 Playable characters from the Animal Crossing franchise include Isabelle, K.K.
-Slider, Tom Nook, and Mabel—four of the series' eight characters upon which Amiibo toys had been based.
+Slider, Tom Nook, and Mabel—four of the series' sixteen characters upon which Amiibo toys had been based and released upon three waves.
 The game also supports the Amiibo cards which had debuted alongside Software:Animal Crossing: Happy Home Designer,[6] and generally requires the use of Amiibo figures for play.[7]
+Houses designed in Happy Home Designer are also able to be placed into Amiibo Festival.[8]

-The game also features minigames that may be played by scanning Animal Crossing amiibo cards.[8]
+The game also features eight minigames that can be unlocked and played by scanning Animal Crossing Amiibo cards, which are each listed down below.

 Development